novazor/Solo-Projects/README.md

 These are projects I've worked on in my own time.
-The NN projects are the two Neural Network files, and the pollen game is a completely separate project.
+The NN projects two experimental neural network files, and the pollen game is a completely separate project.
+There's also a finished neural network that can be run.